United Arab Emirates–United States relations: Military

+In June 2025, the U.S. Democratic Senators introduced multiple resolutions under Joint Resolutions of Disapproval (JRD) to block arms sales to the UAE, calling it a country taking part in “Trump’s corruption” due to its $2 billion investment in Trump’s family crypto project.
+The joint resolutions also aimed at undermining the UAE’s involvement in Sudan war, where it supplies weapons to the RSF militia.
+More than 30 human rights organizations, including Amnesty International, sent a joint letter in support of the JRD and urged the Senators to vote in favor of the resolutions.

 United States border pre-clearance

 The United Arab Emirates is one of the few countries and the only one in the Middle East which has a U.S. border pre-clearance that are staffed and operated by U.S. Customs and Border Protection (CBP) officers, allowing travelers from Abu Dhabi International Airport to reach the United States as domestic U.S. travelers.
 The U.S. customs pre-clearance facility at Abu Dhabi International Airport officially opened on January 26, 2014.
 U.S. customs pre-clearance is currently being planned at Dubai International Airport.